MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     This process doesn't create cloud-based Azure Function resource yet.
 That step will come later.

 1. Return to the Visual Studio Code File Explorer.
-1. After a few moments, Visual Studio Code completes creation of the project.
-You have a folder named for the function, *upload*, within which are three files:
+1. After a few moments, Visual Studio Code completes creation of the local project, including a folder named for the function, *upload*, within which are three files:

     | Filename | Description |
     | --- | --- |